vijdan-anjum/localResto/README.md

 # Supported Local Restaurant in Manitoba
-The APIs will return the list of supported city in Manitoba with their ID, name, version and the list of local restaurant.
-The APIs also support to return a list of open and closing time of supported local restaurants with name of city, city ID, name of restaurant and boolean that tell if that time open overnight.
-Moreover, the APIs return the list of cuisine of supported restaurant in the city with city ID, city Name, restaurant Name, version.
+The APIs will return the list of supported cities in Manitoba with their ID, name, version and a list of local restaurants in that city.
+The API will also return a list of opening and closing times of these local restaurants with name of city, city ID, name of restaurant and a boolean for whether or not it is open overnight.
+Cuisine types will be returned with city ID, city Name, restaurant Name, version.

 - City
   -  Get/ City
   - Get/ City/Restaurant